Table of Contents

 Use the notebook:

-Finally, you have all the components and you can start Jupyter and connect to it and open a Julia notebook.
+Finally, you have all the components you need.
+You can now start Jupyter, connect to it and open a Julia notebook.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Permissions beyond the scope of this license may be available at Attribution.